 We are now several months into some version of pandemic-related quarantine, and many people have yet to return to the workplace.
 In fact, some companies have pushed returning to the office out into next year, and some are vowing never to return.
-For business leaders, the increasing permanence of remote work presents new challenges, including sustaining employee engagement when everyone is working remotely.
+For business leaders, the increasing permanence of remote employees presents new challenges, including sustaining employee engagement when everyone is working remotely.

 While it may seem daunting, the good news is that the underlying drivers of employee engagement engagement haven’t changed: